SWIFTSIM/SWIFT/doc/RTD/source/CommandLineOptions/index.rst

     --limiter                         Run with time-step limiter.
     --sync                            Run with time-step synchronization
                                       of particles hit by feedback events.
     --logger                          Run with the particle logger.
+    -R, --radiation                   Run with radiative transfer.
+Work in progress, currently has no effect.

   Simulation meta-options:

+    --quick-lyman-alpha               Run with all the options needed for the quick Lyman-alpha model.
+This is equivalent
+                                      to --hydro --self-gravity --stars --star-formation
+                                      --cooling.
     --eagle                           Run with all the options needed for the EAGLE model.
 This is equivalent to --hydro --limiter --sync --self-gravity --stars
                                       --star-formation --cooling --feedback
                                       --black-holes --fof.
-    --quick-lyman-alpha               Run with all the options needed for the quick Lyman-alpha model.
-This is equivalent
-                                      to --hydro --self-gravity --stars --star-formation
+    --gear                            Run with all the options needed for the GEAR model.
+This is equivalent to --hydro --limiter --sync --self-gravity --stars
-                                      --cooling.
+                                      --star-formation --cooling --feedback.

   Control options:

     -a, --pin                         Pin runners using processor affinity.